tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/高级功能/实现云端录制与回放_intl_en.md

   Set `LayoutParams` when calling [StartMCUMixTranscode](https://intl.cloud.tencent.com/document/product/647/37761) to enable On-Cloud MixTranscoding.
 The API can be called multiple times during live streaming, meaning that you can modify the `LayoutParams` parameter to change the layout of video images.
 Make sure you use the same `OutputParams.RecordId` and `OutputParams.StreamId` for each call; otherwise the recording will be interrupted and multiple recording files will be generated.

+- **Naming of recording files**
   Recording files are named `OutputParams.RecordId_start time_ end time`, in which `OutputParams.RecordId` is set when [StartMCUMixTranscode](https://intl.cloud.tencent.com/document/product/647/37761) is called.

 - **Supported platforms**
   Recording operations are initiated by your server and are not affected by the platform on which the SDK runs.